krasny2k5/Intarsis/README.md

 ## ortho2ellip
 Program that adds the EGM08 heights to a orthonormal DEM and convert into GMTSAR netcdf format and projection.
 It needs the EGM08 altitudes file and the input DEM must be readable by gdal and with declared srs.

+Other recommendations:

+- Some distros do not compile GMT with BLAS/LAPACK support, so some steps can be slower.
+It is recommended to use when possible, so you might consider to recompile GMT to add these features.